bjcoombs/java-employee-challenge/README.md

 ### Fail-Fast on 5xx

 Only 429 triggers retry.
 Server errors (5xx) return immediately as 502—retrying won't fix upstream bugs, and fail-fast lets clients implement their own strategies.

+### Delete by ID

+The mock server requires employee name for deletion, but the API receives an ID.
+The implementation fetches the employee first, creating a brief race window.
+Production would need an ID-based delete endpoint or optimistic locking.

 ---